neilg63/string-patterns/README.md

 Version 0.2.21 added SimpleMatchesMany and SimpleMatchAll to evaluate multiple patterns without regular expressions with simple *StartsWith, EndsWith and contains* condition sets via the new *StringBounds* enum.
 Version: 0.2.23 added more versatile StringBounds options, which were standardised in 0.2.24 to with pairs of case-insensitive and case-sensitive fields, all accepting the pattern and positivity flag, e.f EndsWithCi(".pdf", false) means *does not end with '.pdf' in any case*.
 Version 0.2.26 allows simple alphanumeric corrections and captures on &str, returning owned string, with default implementations for 4 variant methods.

+Version 0.2.28 implements *PatternMatch* and *PatternMatches* for arrays of string slices too as well as adding handy two new sets of methods.
+- *pattern_matched_pairs* returns a vector of tuples with the matched status and referenced string slice
+- *pattern_matches_filter* returns a vector of matched string slices only.
+These methods work on arrays or vector of strings or string slices, but will only ever compile each regular expression once.

 Some updates only reflect minor corrections to these notes and comments in other files or revised tests.